 For the description of open quantum systems influenced by structured environments, the hierarchy of pure States (HOPS) method () is used and compared with various alternative other methods.
 The HOPS method is a stochastic method, which allows a description of open quantum systems dynamics with arbitrary accuracy.
 Due to the large number of realizations this method is computationally quite expensive.
 However, this problem is embarassingly parallel, since every single realization is independent.

 The HOPS method was implemented in Python, using Numpy/Scipy and extended with an implementation for distributed computing (github.com/cimatosa/jobmanager).
 Benchmark tests and comparison with other methods produced very good results.

-The software runs on high-performance computer „Taurus“ and is subject to ongoing tests.
+The software runs on the ZIH high-performance computer „Taurus“ and is subject to ongoing tests.
 Usage of further HPC methods or GPUs are promising possibilities for the description of quantum systems that are much more complex than those studied up to now.
 In order to realize a goal-oriented usage of further HPC methods, a profound analysis of the current implementation will be conducted.